|

-I've always loved the rich patterns often found in paintings by Matisse and now I have a not so secret
+I've always loved the rich patterns often found in paintings by Matisse and now I have a not so secretsecret about how to create that effect in my work with fewer tears.
+Stencils!!

 This is how it happened.
 Element 1: Libby Unwin from Just a Trace was a guest speaker at the first